 • Set up umbrellas and mats on the sundeck or porch to protect your pets from extreme summer heat.

 Gentle hardscapes like pea gravel are easy on your pets’ paws.
 Be sure that flower beds in the yard are elevated or bordered with stones and garden tmbers to keep pets from running through them.
 Before you plant anything in the yard, experts recommend checking with the Humane Society or the ASPCA about toxic flowers and foliage that should be kept off your garden to protect your pets.

-Any pet will love this backyard in a 1-story, 3-bedroom Craftsman house plan.
-There’s a gravel path to shake off dirt from the yard, and with more grass than flower beds and shrubbery, pets can run around without getting into the plants and other foliage (House Plan #117-1095).
+Any pet will love this backyard in a 1-story, 3-bedroom Craftsman home.
+There’s a gravel path to shake off dirt from the yard, and with more grass than flower beds and shrubbery, pets can run around without getting into the plants and other foliage (Plan #117-1095).

 6. Pamper Your Pets

 As you would pamper yourself or any other member of the family, remember to make your home a haven for your pets.

 • Adding a ramp outside the entryway not only works for family members and friends on wheelchairs, but also helps older pets to get into the house.